labex-labs/open-source-labs/python/python-mastery/lab-ex7-2-decorator-chaining/en/step1.md

     return wrapper
 ```

-3. The `@wraps(func)` decorator copies all metadata from the original function to the wrapper function.
+3. The `@wraps(func)` decorator does an important job.
+It takes all the metadata (like the name, docstring, and annotations) from the original function `func` and attaches it to the `wrapper` function.
+This way, when we use the decorated function, it will have the correct metadata.

-4. Let's test our improved decorator:
+4. Let's test our improved decorator.
+Run the following commands in the terminal:

 ```bash
 python3 -c "from logcall import logged; @logged